aindilis/flp/README.md

 -   Here is an independent codebase (no dependencies on FRDCSA) for interactive plan monitoring:
     -   <https://github.com/aindilis/plan-monitor>

--   Here is some more recent work on the Interactive Execution Monitor:
+-   Here is some more recent work on the IEM (Interactive Execution Monitor):
     -   <https://frdcsa.org/~andrewdo/iem2-2.mp4>
     -   <https://frdcsa.org/~andrewdo/iem2-3.mp4>